What is Nitride? How is Nitride used for Research and Production?

 Silicon is known to be one of the most frequently found elements on earth, and silicon nitride happens to be the second most abundant element after carbon.
 Silicon nitride, at room temperature, is gas-free, meaning it is inert under ordinary conditions.
 As it is gas-free, it is unlikely to trigger any allergic reactions or produce any fumes.
 Therefore, they are considered to be suitable for use in a wide range of environments where safety is an issue.

 Silicon nitride was first used in structural applications, as it provided excellent tensile strength and durability.
 It was widely used for everything from the connecting linkages in the underground pipes and buildings to the reinforcing balustrades in high-rise buildings.
 Its strength and resistance to erosion made it an important building material and soon it was also used for constructing ships.
 In fact, the term 'Silicon' is derived from the name of a town in Germany where engineers used to experiment with casting.
-Silicone was later found to have high thermal conductivity, meaning that it had the potential to be used for creating extremely efficient lenses, mirrors, thermometers, and cutters.
+Silicon was later found to have high thermal conductivity, meaning that it had the potential to be used for creating extremely efficient lenses, mirrors, thermometers, and cutters.
 It is also thought to have some anti-corrosion properties, which explains why it was used for repairing gun barrels after the World War I exploded them.

 Now, Silicon nitride is used for a wide range of applications in diverse industries.
 Silicone Nitride is used to make the friction rolls in high-performance racing cars.
 Its high compressive strength and its tensile strength allow it to withstand high levels of stress, preventing the wheels from slipping or wearing down.
 In addition, its unique feature of being a solid conductor of electricity makes it ideal for powering high-powered tools such as snow blowers and electric drills.
 In electronics, silicon nitride also finds extensive use in the battery industry.
 Due to the fact that it does not lose its electrical conduction capacity with exposure to heat, it is often used to build up the plates in the terminals of cell phones, laptops, and other electronic devices.